Donrwalsh/Shop/README.md

 Script will output complete json file for blueprints.

-Script will output incomplete json file for furniture (includes racks, counters and trunks but needs resourceBins)
+Script will output complete json file for furniture (includes racks, counters, trunks and resource bins)

 ### TODO:
 [] Is the current state of the database just the data or did I get the schema in there?
-[] populate.mts is gathering furniture data in an awkward way.
-This should be improved.
+[] oracle + seeker is fine for now, but is there a grand unifying approach that could combine the two?